pratN/COMP3320/README.md

 + Select Spectrum from the module list on the right and go to the Dependencies tab
 + Click on the + button and select JARs or directories
 + Navigate to the lib folder and select lwjgl.jar

+---
+This project is based off the LWJGl tutorials by ThinMatrix.
+All textures and models used are free and open source.